-5.12 If the re-evaluation results in a change to the grade the line manager must complete the online 'Establishment Change - Post Amendment' form to update the grade on their establishment.
-The form will then need to be approved by the appropriate People and Change Partner, Finance Business Partner and the Chief Officer - People & Technology.
-An online Achieve form will also need to be completed to action the change for the employee - this should be completed by the Line Manager.
+4.3 If the re-evaluation results in a change to the grade, the line manager must complete the online 'Establishment Change - Post Amendment' form to update the grade of the post on their establishment.
+The form will then proceed through the online approval route to the appropriate People and Change Partner, Finance Business Partner and finally the Chief Officer - People & Technology.
+An online Achieve form will also need to be completed to action the change for the employee - this should also be completed by the Line Manager.